 Policies, no matter how carefully crafted, cannot fully anticipate all situations.
 The medical school prides itself on its flexibility and responsiveness to individual needs.
 Policies must often be interpreted in light of unique circumstances where the spirit of the law outweighs the letter of the law.
 If a student believes that individual circumstances justify a different action than that indicated by a certain policy, he or she should discuss this with the appropriate administrator.

 If any confusion exists concerning any of these policies, questions should be directed to Alexandra Morang or Emily Green for student affairs or to Linda Gillette for Financial Aid.
-If there is still an unresolved issue or concern, this should be referred to Allan Tunkel, MD, Associate Dean for Medical Education.
+If there is still an unresolved issue or concern, this should be referred to Allan Tunkel, MD, PhD, Associate Dean for Medical Education.
 Email communications are welcome.
 In situations requiring confidentiality, students should meet with the appropriate individual.

 Brown University does not discriminate on the basis of sex, race, color, religion, age, handicap, status as a veteran, national or ethnic origin, or sexual orientation in the administration of its educational policies, admission policies, scholarship and loan programs, or other administered programs.